Bonackers: History

 The name traditionally refers to the working class families who live in an area called Springs (never, in local parlance, "the Springs") in the north of East Hampton, New York, though for several decades it has been used to refer to residents of East Hampton as a whole.
 Many of the original Bonac families in Springs were among the very early settlers of the town having come from England, possibly Kent or Dorchester, Dorset, in the 17th and 18th centuries.

-The family names associated for generations with the term "Bonacker" include Miller, King, Bennett, Conklin, Strong, Havens, and Lester.
+The family names associated for generations with the term "Bonacker" include Fithian, Miller, King, Bennett, Conklin, Strong, Havens, and Lester.
 The term Bonacker comes from Accabonac Harbor, which in turn derives its name from Montaukett/Algonquian languages term for "root place," or "place of ground nuts" (in most interpretations referring to potatoes).

 For three hundred years, Bonackers made their living as baymen, fishermen, and farmers.
 Clams and clamming were at the heart of Bonac culture and cuisine.
 Bonac specialties include clam pie, clam fritters, oysters, clam chowder (traditionally, never made with milk, but with tomatoes), bluefish, porgies, blowfish, eel, and blue crabs.
 The "bay" referred to in relation to a Bonac bayman was Gardiner's Bay, the shoal bay just east of Springs (now often mistakenly called Napeague Bay, a body of water actually to the north and east of Gardiner's).
 Some Bonac men sometimes also worked at the old Smith Meal plant in Promised Land on Gardiner's Bay, manning boats fishing for menhaden.
 Gardiner's Bay was the Bonackers' back yard.

 In addition to clams, scallops were once also central to Bonac cuisine, but following a die-off in the 1980s, the scallop stocks never recovered.

 During the Great Depression, Springs was disproportionately hit due to their isolation, and the residents of Springs continued fishing and farming to survive.
 Until the late 20th century, Springs was an isolated hamlet, without bus service, train service, or even many automobiles.
 As late as the 1940s, children walked an average of ten miles to attend high school in the village on Newtown Lane (current site of East Hampton Middle School).
 Springs had a very tight-knit community; the Presbyterian Church was an important gathering place.